cse110-sp24-group32/cse110-sp24-group32/admin/meetings/meetingminutes.md

 Came up with Team Contract  | n/a | by Team |
 Philip is going to fill up the team page | n/a | By Team Hailiani is going to come up with team logo (in case there is a better one then the one we came up with right now) | She is good at desgining | By Team
+Made everyone admin in the repository | people could not upload their signed pdf docs | By Team Leads

 ## Action Items (We discuss it HERE, and then copy and paste all of this into the Project thingie so its more convenient to fill it up)